5th Avenue Concepts

 The community, Steering Committee and City Council weigh in on these initial multiple concepts and provide feedback.

-Concept Refinement - Phase II
+Baseline Concept Creation - Phase II

 - Ryan bringing forth one working concept using feedback from the creation phase.
 This includes conceptual building sizes, building elevations and renderings, public space elements, parking structure floor plans, and infrastructure improvements.